-Note: The coil current can be very different from the power supply current, so you should not use the current measured at the power supply to set the current limit.
-The appropriate place to put your current meter is in series with one of your stepper motor coils.
+Note: The coil current can be very different from the power supply current.
+If you want to confirm that your current limit setting matches what you expect, the appropriate place to put your current meter is in series with one of your stepper motor coils.
 If the driver is in full-step mode, both coils will always be on and limited to approximately 70% of the current limit setting.
-If your driver is in one of the micro stepping modes, the current through the coils will change with each step, ranging from 0% to 100% of the set limit.
+If your driver is in one of the microstepping modes, the current through the coils will change with each step, ranging from 0% to 100% of the set limit.
 See the MP6500 datasheet for more information.